What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 Law 41 (Unfair Play)

-Under no ball rules in cricket, there are certain provisions put in place to prevent misuse of this type of no ball rule in cricket.
-A batter can’t just merely skip down the track and meet the cricket ball on the full and then expect the no ball rule to benefit him/her.
+Let’s explore another instance of when a delivery is not deemed a waist-high no ball in cricket.
+A batter can’t just merely skip down the track and meet the cricket ball on the full and then expect the no ball rule to come to his/her benefit.

 In such a scenario, ONLY the batter’s original position will be considered while adjudicating the waist height no ball rules in cricket.
-Take a look at the illustration video above to understand how the bowler, T Natarajan, got away with a very high full toss since Ben Stokes had advanced way down the wicket to meet the ball.
+Take a look at the illustration video above to understand how the bowler, T Natarajan, got a massive reprieve under the waist height no ball rule as Ben Stokes had advanced a long way down the wicket to meet the ball.

 Bowler Breaking Wicket No Ball Rules in Cricket

 A bowler can now be penalized for a no ball in cricket if he or she, while delivering the cricket ball, makes contact with the bowler’s end stumps and subsequently breaks them in the process.
-This variant of no ball rules in cricket will also apply even if the wickets are broken with the help of a bowler’s clothing.
+This rare application of the no ball rules in cricket applies even if the wickets are broken with the help of a bowler’s clothing.

-Law 21 of the MCC, which specifically covers all possible scenarios of no ball rules in cricket decribes the exact circumstances that might lead to a bowler being called for a no-ball for breaking the wicket.
+Cricket law 21.7, which specifically covers all possible scenarios of no ball rules in cricket, describes the exact circumstances that might lead to a bowler being called for a no-ball for breaking the wicket.

 If the ball is delivered and if the non-striker is not dismissed under Law 41.16 (Non-striker leaving his/her ground early), either umpire shall call and signal No ball if the bowler breaks the wicket at any time after the ball comes into play and before completion of the stride after the delivery stride.
 This shall include any clothing or other object that falls from his/her person and breaks the wicket.
 See Appendix A.12.
 Laws 20.4.2.8, 20.4.2.10 (Umpire calling and signalling Dead ball) and 21.12 will apply.